Sanabada/stock-analysis-prediction-/README.md

+We implemented a secure, reproducible stock analytics workflow using Airflow, yfinance, and Snowflake.
+An ETL DAG ingests OHLCV data into RAW.STOCK_PRICES.
+A second DAG trains a Snowflake-native SNOWFLAKE.ML.FORECAST model and writes predictions to MODEL.FORECASTS.
+A final table, ANALYTICS.FINAL_PRICES_FORECAST, unions actuals and forecasts for downstream visualization.
+All Snowflake credentials (account, user, password, role, warehouse, database) are stored only in Airflow Connections, and pipeline parameters are managed via Airflow Variables.

 Stock Analytics Pipeline — Airflow × Snowflake × yfinance

 Secure, reproducible pipeline that ingests OHLCV data, trains a Snowflake-native forecast model, and serves a finalized table for downstream BI.